sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 Since there is more code in the repository than just the solution you have open, you will use the command line to initialize the repo.

 1. Press the **Start** button in the Taskbar (or press the Windows key on your keyboard) and type in **dev**.
-Find the **Developer Command Prompt for VS2015** and click it to launch the developer command prompt:
+Find the **Developer Command Prompt for VS2015** and click it to launch the developer command prompt.

     ![Open the Developer Command Prompt](Images/open-developer-command.png "Open the Developer Command Prompt")

     _Open the Developer Command Prompt_

-    The Developer Command Prompt should open:
+1. The Developer Command Prompt should open.

     ![The Developer Command Prompt](Images/developer-command-prompt.png "The Developer Command Prompt")